 - receivables from finance leases,

-- · receivables from loans to consumers;
+- loans and advances to customers,

-- securities;

-- · issued financial guarantee contracts, and
+- issued financial guarantee contracts, and

-- · issued loan commitments.
+- issued loan commitments.

 The Bank Group accounts for a 12-month expected credit loss as of the date of initial recognition in relation to financial assets in case of transactions where credit risks have not significantly increased since initial recognition (Stage 1 or Phase 1 - performing transactions).
 If credit risks have significantly increased since initial recognition (Stage 2 or Phase 2 - underperforming loans) or the transaction becomes impaired (Stage 3 or Phase 3 - impaired, non-performing transactions), a lifetime expected credit loss is accounted for.